boltex/leointeg/README.md

 ## Features

 - UI controls such as a **Leo Outline** in the explorer view, and as a standalone sidebar, **body pane**, **opened documents selector** along with a **Log Window** [output channel](https://code.visualstudio.com/api/extension-capabilities/common-capabilities#output-channel).
+- **Detached Body Panes**, independent of the selected node can be opened with the 'Open Aside' command.
 - Keybindings that match those of the Leo editor, including arrow keys behavior for outline keyboard navigation.
 (Can be turned off with the **'Leo Tree Browsing'** option setting)
 - **Derived files change detection**.
 See [External Files](#derive-external-files) below for more details
 - **'@button' panel** for [creating your own commands with @buttons](https://leo-editor.github.io/leo-editor/tutorial-tips.html#use-button-nodes)